peacock0803sz/marp-slides/src/pycon-2021/euro.md

 - Venue: Online or Hybrid:
     - On-site venue is Bellesalle Kanda, Tokyo
-        - 10/15(Fri) starts at afternoon
+        - 10/15(Fri) starts in the afternoon
-            - It'll avaliable only in the afternoon
+            - It'll be available only in the afternoon
-            - It may change depending on COVID-19 situation
+            - It may change depending on the COVID-19 situation
     - 10/16(Sat)
 - Sponsors application (second) is open: [Blog post](https://pyconjp.blogspot.com/2021/06/pycon-jp-2021-2notice-of-start-of.html)
 - For the latest information, check our blog and Twitter